 President, The Durkin Agency LLC

-Chapter Board Members - New York City, New York City
+Local Board Member, New York City

 Karen Durkin is a senior executive with 20+ years experience leading business strategy, integrated marketing communications and sponsorship and fundraising for several prominent consumer and non-profit organizations.
 She founded The Durkin Agency LLC in 2013.
 Her New York-based firm is a leading marketing firm specializing in strategic planning, brand positioning, sponsorship sales, fundraising and corporate communications, including: thought leadership, messaging, content development, editorial services, public relations, media relations, social media and media training.